ankaAR/bestiario5e/_creatures/grung.md

 ***Anfibio.*** The grung puede respirar aire y agua.

-***Poisonous Skin.*** Any creature that grapples the grung or otherwise comes into direct contact with the grung's skin must succeed on a DC 12 Constitution saving throw or become poisoned for 1 minute.
-A poisoned creature no longer in direct contact with the grung can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
+***Poisonous Skin.*** Any creature that grapples the grung or otherwise comes into direct contact with the grung's skin must succeed on a DC 12 Constitution saving throw or become envenenado for 1 minute.
+A envenenado creature no longer in direct contact with the grung can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

 ***Standing Leap.*** The grung's long jump is up to 25 feet and its high jump is up to 15 feet, with or without a running start.

 ***Variant: Grung Poison.*** Grung poison loses its potency 1 minute after being removed from a grung.
 A similar breakdown occurs if the grung dies.

->A creature poisoned by a grung can suffer an additional effect that varies depending on the grung's skin color.
-This effect lasts until the creature is no longer poisoned by the grung.
+>A creature envenenado by a grung can suffer an additional effect that varies depending on the grung's skin color.
+This effect lasts until the creature is no longer envenenado by the grung.

 Green.
-The poisoned creature can't move except to climb or make standing jumps.
+The envenenado creature can't move except to climb or make standing jumps.
 If the creature is flying, it can't take any actions or reactions unless it lands.

 Blue.
-The poisoned creature must shout loudly or otherwise make a loud noise at the start and end of its turn.
+The envenenado creature must shout loudly or otherwise make a loud noise at the start and end of its turn.

 Purple.
-The poisoned creature feels a desperate need to soak itself in liquid or mud.
+The envenenado creature feels a desperate need to soak itself in liquid or mud.
 It can't take actions or move except to do so or to reach a body of liquid or mud.

 ### Acciones